-- 1. Institutions must offer and deliver on-site at least one program that fully meets the program eligibility requirements. - 2.
+- For Program Year 2021/22 institutions regulated by a B.C. regulator must offer and deliver at least one program that fully meets the program eligibility requirements.
+Institutions regulated outside of B.C. may be eligible if they offer and deliver on-site at least one program that fully meets the program eligibility requirements. - 2.
 Grant a formal citation, certificate, diploma or degree recognizing successful completion of a post-secondary program of study at the institution. - 3.
-Be in continuous operation for a minimum of two years immediately prior to designation, or 10 years for a medical institution located outside of North America and be in good standing with the appropriate educational accrediting, regulatory or government body in the jurisdiction where it is located. - o Institutions operating in B.C. with ministerial consent under the DegreeAuthorization Act or that have a valid Designation Certificate issued under the Private Training Act are exempt from the two-year requirement.
+Be in continuous operation for a minimum of two years immediately prior to designation, or 10 years for a medical institution located outside of North America and be in good standing with the appropriate educational accrediting, regulatory or government body in the jurisdiction where it is located.